omec-project/up4/app/README.md

 Download dependencies.
 This only needs to be done once:

     $ make deps

+Build app:

+    $ make build

-Start mininet and ONOS:
+Use STC scenarios to start Mininet and ONOS:

+    $ cd ../scenarios
+    $ make setup.xml net-setup.xml

+setup.xml includes steps to install the local build of the up4 app.

+To re-install the app, e.g., after a new build, without re-starting ONOS:

-    $ make start
+    $ make app-reload

 View ONOS logs

-    $ make onos-logs

-Push the netcfg

-    $ make netcfg

-Run the ONOS CLI and install a route to the UEs

-    $ make onos-cli
-    onos> route-add 17.0.0.0/24 140.0.100.1
-Build and load the UP4 app

-    $ make build
-    $ make app-load
+    $ make onos-log

 Using the ONOS CLI, install table entries for uplink packets:

     onos> up4:s1u-insert 140.0.100.254
     onos> up4:pdr-insert 1 17.0.0.1 1 255 140.0.100.254
     onos> up4:far-insert 1 1

 And for downlink:

     onos> up4:ue-pool-insert 17.0.0.0/24